kass173/Project-4/README.md

 <!-- PREPROCESSING NOT PROOFED -->
 ## Pre-Processing

+For our supervised learning models, we used two different datasets because we had two different classification models.
+One was based on a sample size of 10,000, and the other was based on a sample size of 100,000.
+Both datasets were cleaned the same way but preprocessed slightly differently.
+The datasets can be found [here](Resources/TG_stars.csv) and [here](Resources/PreProcess_2Targets_beforeDownSample.csv).

 During the preprocessing part of the project we essentially cleaned our data by correcting the datatypes from 'object' to 'float'.
 After this we were able to remove any rows with Null values, this created a loss of 3.2% of the data, which is an acceptable loss.

 After this was completed we needed to calculate Absolute Magnitude using the below equation.